 2. No cooking.
 No cleaning.
 (No turkey basting.)

 We put ourselves through such rigmarole around the holidays.
 Why?
-On safari someone else does the cooking, cleaning, heck someone else does the driving!
+On safari someone else does the cooking, cleaning and someone else even does the driving!
 If you always feel like you need a vacation after Thanksgiving is over then skip the prep work and go directly to family bonding.
 Coincidentally, game viewing and sharing in the awe inspiring sites and culture of Africa ups the ante with family bonding and stories you and your family will relive for years to come.

 3. Easily start new family traditions.
 (No giblets.)